OCA/OpenUpgrade/docsource/090_contribute.rst

     In our example, check the ``depends`` key of the `manifest <https://github.com/odoo/odoo/blob/16.0/addons/account/__manifest__.py#L18>`_ of the ``account`` module
     If some dependencies are missing, you should start by migrating these modules.

+**Note**

+It's not strictly necessary to make contributions in the order of dependency, but you may face errors that are not related to your contribution, if you don't follow this order.
+For example, the sale_stock migration script may fail, if the stock migration script has not been run upstream.

   * As other OCA contribution, create a new branch, from an up to date OCA branch:

   .. code-block:: shell